 According to EXIF metadata, Soundly used the 75-300mm lens on a Canon 1300D camera body.
 He took the picture using 300mm focal length.
-The camera body has 1.6× crop factor.
-From these values we can calculate the horizontal field of view is about 4.3°.
+The camera body has a 1.6× crop factor.
+From these values, we can calculate the horizontal field of view is about 4.3°.

 Assuming the distance to the horizon is 20 km (the distance to the last tower is more than 24 km), then we can calculate the horizontal distance in the photo = 20 km × sin 4.3° = ±1.5 km.

 Soundly’s picture has an aspect ratio of 3:2.
-After cropped 1:1, then the horizontal distance in the picture is only about 1 km (0.62 mi).
-Obviously, it is not realistic to observe curvature on such small distance.
+After cropped 1:1, then the horizontal distance in the image is only about 1 km (0.62 mi).
+It is not realistic to observe curvature on such small distance.

 “The Picture Doesn’t Show The Correct Amount of Curvature!”